anitavero/ai-generation-tests/README.md

 # Can LLMs explain their own deicision making?

 One of the most common criticism towards today's machine learning (especially [foundation](blog)) models is their "black box" nature.
-This refers to the difficuly of reverse engineering their decision making, which makes it difficult to test whether they caprure the patterns we intended them to do during traning.
+This refers to the difficulty of reverse engineering their decision making, which makes it difficult to test whether they capture the patterns we intended them to do during training.

-This can result in all sort of unintended behaviours of the mode, which can trickle down to downstream applications and cause societal harm, which is often increasbly hard to notice.
+This can result in all sorts of unintended behaviours of the model.
+This can trickle down to downstream applications and cause societal harm, which is often incredibly hard to notice.

-For this reason I was interedted whether ChatGPT can give conrete reasons for why it generated content in a certain way.
+For this reason I was interested whether ChatGPT can give concrete reasons for why it generated content in a certain way.
 This folder is to include such "behavioural" tests, such as the example below:

 ![Generate a speech in a certain style](chatgpt/explaining_style_features/Screenshot-2023-02-24-09.18.03.png)